chienshyong/kagame-backend/README.md

    gcloud init
    gcloud auth application-default login
    ```
-3. Login with Kagame's gmail account when prompted
+3. Login with Kagame's or a developer's gmail account when prompted
 4. Verify credentials are saved (you should see a message like):
    ```
    Credentials saved to file: [some\local\filepath\gcloud\application_default_credentials.json]